The Meiji Period

 The feudal lords who were considered as semi-independent controlled the country.
 The Western powers – specifically the United States and Europe – forced the country to sign a couple of treaties.
 These limited the control over Japan’s own foreign trade.
 It even required that the crimes concerning foreigners be tried in Western courts, not in Japanese courts.

 When the Meiji period came to an end in 1912, Japan had a greatly centralized bureaucratic government.
 It also had a constitution that developed a parliament as well as a finely developed communication and transport system.
-Moreover, they had an educational system that was free from restrictions of the feudal class.
+Moreover, they had an educational system that was free from the restrictions of the feudal class.
 And lastly, there had been established and rapidly developing industrial sector that was based on the latest technology.
-They also had a very powerful and notable army / navy.
+They also had a very powerful and notable army/navy.
 And because guns were introduced during the period, this lessened the popularity of swords.

 This was a time when Japan regained total control of their legal system and foreign trade.
 By battling and winning two wars, Japan had fully established their equality and independence when it came to international affairs.
 Slightly more than a generation, the country had exceeded their goals.
 In the process, they successfully altered their whole society.